JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### Library Comparison

 `webtorrent` utilizes one of the traditional P2P file-sharing protocols, BitTorrent, as a foundation.
-While BitTorrent supports large-scale public file-sharing in extensive user networks, it may not be ideal for our application, which requires secure, private and small-scale file sharing.
+While BitTorrent is more trust-worthy and supports large-scale public file-sharing in extensive user networks, it may not be ideal for our application, which requires secure, private and small-scale file sharing.

 A more specialized and suitable P2P method could support small group sharing, allowing senders to disconnect while files remain accessible.
 Though [wormhole-crypto](https://github.com/SocketDev/wormhole-crypto) could serve this need, it appears inactive for over a year, raising concerns about its reliability.

 ## Anticipated Challenges

-Potential challenges may arise in developing [Name_of_Project], some of which may eventually be deemed unfeasible within the course scope and subject to adjustment.
+Potential challenges may arise in developing [Name_of_Project](#introduction), some of which may eventually be deemed unfeasible within the course scope and subject to adjustment.

 1. **Objective Challenge**: This project aims to develop a secure, efficient, and user-friendly P2P file-sharing application as a faster and safer alternative to existing cloud services like Google Drive, Dropbox, and OneDrive, addressing potential concerns about the need for such a solution in a market dominated by traditional options.